rogerbinns/apsw/doc/build.rst

 reach.
 To just do the build and not install, leave out *install* from the lines above and add *build* if it isn't already there.

-If you want to check that your build is correct then you can run the unit tests.
-Run :file:`python tests.py`.
+The test suite will be run.
 It will print the APSW file used, APSW and SQLite versions and then run lots of tests all of which should pass.

 Testing
 =======